 Any time is a good time to review your personal situation.
 However there are certain events during life which should prompt consideration of cover such as:

 - Having children

 - Buying property or any other asset involving debt

 - Starting your own business

 - Setting up a Self Managed Super Fund

 - Putting together a Financial Plan

-You should review your insurance needs at least annually to take account of changes in your circumstances.
+You should review your insurance needs regularly to take account of changes in your circumstances.
 Use our Life Insurance Calculator to estimate your insurance requirements.